pinouchon/pinouchon.github.io/_posts/2016-02-01-AGI-what-is-missing.markdown

 To his credit, Jeff Hawkins makes a lot of great points in the book about why we should study the neocortex, why there is reason to believe in a simple unifying cortical algorithm, and his [HTM theory](http://numenta.org/) is quite solid.
-Also gave a ted talk that started it all for me.
-He may have not written *the* book, but he definitely have made [*the* talk]([that talk](http://www.ted.com/talks/jeff_hawkins_on_how_brain_science_will_change_computing)).
+He also gave a ted talk that started it all for me.
+He may not have written *the* book, but he definitely has made [*the* talk]([that talk](http://www.ted.com/talks/jeff_hawkins_on_how_brain_science_will_change_computing)).

 ### The Pattern Recognition Theory of Mind (PTRM)